Armando Acosta Cordero

-Armando Acosta Cordero, (November 15, 1920 in Taguasco – October 5, 2009 in Havana), known as Captain Erasmo Rodríguez, was a commander of the Cuban Rebel Army.
+Armando Acosta Cordero, (15 November 1920, in Taguasco – 5 October 2009, in Havana), known as Captain Erasmo Rodríguez, was a commander of the Cuban Rebel Army.
 From a very young age he participated in the struggle, with the Popular Socialist Party.
-He joined the Rebel Army in the Sierra Maestra and later joined Column 8 Ciro Redondo with which he contributed to liberate, different towns as well as his hometown.
+Cordero joined the Rebel Army in the Sierra Maestra and later joined Column 8 Ciro Redondo with which he contributed to liberate, different towns as well as his hometown.